DylanMeeus/springboot_jwt_blog/_posts/2013-11-05-node-knockout-devs-forget-about-authentication.markdown

 The knockout time goes really fast.
 Don't waste time on things that are not the core of your idea.

 **Auth0 takes authentication out of your way**.
 Auth0 allows you to connect with [+10 identity providers](https://docs.auth0.com/identityproviders): Amazon, Google, Facebook, Twitter, LiveID, GitHub, 37Signals, PayPal, LinkedIn, Yandex, Fitbit.
-And also provides a **username/passwords** store (including signup and forgot password flow).
-It all works out of the box with a few lines of code.
+It also provides a ready to use **username/password** store (including signup and forgot password flow).
+It all works out of the box with just a few lines of code.

 <div style="text-align:center"><img src="/img/login-widget.gif" alt="Auth0 Login Widget"></div>

-## Quick Start
+## Quick Start in 3 easy steps:

+###1. <a href="javascript: widget.show()">Create a free account in Auth0</a>

 {% endexcerpt %}

-<a href="javascript: widget.show()">Create a free account in Auth0</a>.
+###2.
+Add code to your app
 Add the following code to your HTML and node app:

 <div style="float: left; width: 48%; padding-right: 10px; text-align:center;font-weight: bold">BROWSER</div>